Pipeline YAML Reference#

 prologue

 item.
-Moreover, you cannot have a job, a prologue
+Moreover, you cannot have a job, prologue

 properly defined if both the commands